laoSVM/laoSVM/README.md

 <dl>
     <dd>I have first learned to code in my high school and developed strong interest during the process of learning.</dd>
     <dd>As one of the most popular languages in the world, Python serves well as an analytic tool.
 I am also proficient in executing SQL queries to extract data from remote databases.</dd>
-    <dd>Apart from those, I have strong interest in web development.</dd>
+    <dd>Apart from those, web development is another field I'm interested at.</dd>
 </dl>

 | Web| Machine Learning |